hsinhualai/datasciencecoursera/Getting and Cleaning Data/Course-Project/Codebook.md

 6. We rename each features' column name  a more 'descriptive' name before calculating the required averages

-7. In order to calculate the average of each activity for each Subject_ID, we use melt to form a long data table whose id = "Subject_ID", "Activity", and the rest of teh columns are variables
+7. In order to calculate the average of each activity for each Subject_ID, we use melt to form a long data table whose id = "Subject_ID", "Activity", and the rest of the columns are variables

 8. We then use dcast to bring the long data table back to the usual form along with calculating the average of each variable for each activity and each subject.